Regulation and monitoring of pollution: Canada

-In Canada the regulation of pollution and its effects are monitored by a number of organizations depending on the nature of the pollution and its location.
-The three levels of government (Federal – Canada Wide; Provincial; and Municipal) equally share in the responsibilities, and in the monitoring and correction of pollution.
+In Canada, the regulation of pollution and its effects are monitored by several organizations, depending on the nature of the pollution and its location.
+The three levels of government (federal; Canada-wide, Provincial, and Municipal) equally share in the responsibilities and the monitoring and correction of pollution.

 China

 China's rapid industrialization has substantially increased pollution.
 China has some relevant regulations: the 1979 Environmental Protection Law, which was largely modeled on U.S. legislation, but the environment continues to deteriorate.
 Twelve years after the law, only one Chinese city was making an effort to clean up its water discharges.
 This indicates that China is about 30 years behind the U.S. schedule of environmental regulation and 10 to 20 years behind Europe.
 In July 2007, it was reported that the World Bank reluctantly censored a report revealing that 750,000 people in China die every year as a result of pollution-related diseases.
 China's State Environment Protection Agency and the Health Ministry asked the World Bank to cut the calculations of premature deaths from the report fearing the revelation would provoke "social unrest".